Resignation of Auditor Under Companies Act 2013

 Reasons for Resignation

 Auditors may leave for various reasons, which can generally be grouped into professional and personal motives.
-Understanding these reasons is crucial for businesses to handle possible problems effectively.
+Understanding these reasons is crucial for businesses to handle potential problems effectively.

 Common Reasons Auditors Resign